HomeGuidesAPI ReferenceChangelog

 }

-If neither of these options provides the utility you expect to see, you can contact our support team.
+If neither option provides the expected utility, you can contact our support team.

-Our API calls have an option to return a minimum, standard, or extended set of data in the response.
-In the previous API call to get our local utilities, the standard response fields were sufficient to find our utility (and our customer) PG&E. However, if we had included the optional argument, fields=ext, an extended set of information about each utility would have been returned.
+Our API calls offer an option to return a minimum, standard, or extended set of data in the response.
+In the previous API call to retrieve local utilities, the standard response fields were sufficient to find our utility (and our customer's) PG&E. However, if we had included the optional argument fields=ext, an extended set of information about each utility would have been returned.

 GET /rest/public/lses?zipCode=94105&country=US&residentialServiceTypes=ELECTRICITY&fields=ext